apollographql/rover/docs/source/errors.md

 This error occurs when a build, operation, and/or linter check step fails due to a change in the schema.

-Please view the check in [Apollo Studio](https://studio.apollographql.com/) at the provided link to see the failure reason.
+Please view the check in [GraphOS Studio](https://studio.apollographql.com/) at the provided link to see the failure reason.
 You can read more about schema checks [here](https://www.apollographql.com/docs/studio/schema-checks/).

 ### E044